 Basic quantum coding and decoding

-Suppose Alice randomly chooses one of the pre-agreed N signal states |s_k\rangle and sends it to Bob, who tries to identify the signal states by performing a measurement defined by the projectors P_l.
+Suppose Alice uniformly at random chooses one of the pre-agreed N signal states |s_1\rangle,\ldots|s_N\rangle and sends it to Bob, who tries to identify the signal states by performing a measurement defined by the projectors P_1,\ldots,P_N.

-Let P be a projector on a subspace spanned by the signal states |s_k\rangle, i.e. P|s_k\rangle = |s_k\rangle.
+Let P be a projector on the subspace spanned by the signal states |s_1\rangle,\ldots|s_N\rangle, i.e. P|s_k\rangle = |s_k\rangle for all k=1,\ldots,N.

-The dimension d of this subspace is given by d = \operatorname{tr}P.
+The dimension d of this subspace is given by d=\operatorname{tr}P.

 We shall assume, without any loss of generality, that Bob designed his measurement in such a way that, whenever he gets outcome P_k, he concludes that Alice sent state |s_k\rangle.

-His probability of success is given by
+His probability of successfully identifying which state Alice sent to him is given by

 \Pr(\text{success})